 Whether you are a professional IT professional or learning to become an IT manager, it is important to know how Citrix works.
 This understanding can help propel your career forward.

 What Is Citrix?

 Virtualization is crucial for cloud computing and programming.
-Citrix’s virtualization solutions allow stationary computers, say in an office, to run on virtual computers and servers.
+Citrix’s virtualization solutions allow stationary computers in an office to run on virtual computers and servers.

 They enable IT departments to easily host centralized applications that the user can access from anywhere, regardless of what hardware they are using.
 IT technicians can also easily create secure backups with the system.

-One of the main advantages of Citrix is that it allows employees to use the same applications, regardless of whether they are using Windows or macOS.
-Additionally, if a company uses the Citrix Server, it can upgrade to a new operating system without having to ask each of its employees individually to upgrade.
+One of the main advantages of Citrix is that it allows employees to use the same applications, whether they are using Windows or macOS.
+Additionally, with the Citrix Server, companies can upgrade to a new operating system without each employee doing so individually.

 What Is Citrix Used For?

 - Virtualization.
 For example, a user can connect with a virtual computer or server.

 - Networking.
 Likewise, Citrix offers a virtual network that makes all of a company’s applications and programs accessible to any computer, laptop, or mobile device.